 A second potential driver of the decision is that Pfizer is expected to derive roughly 50% of 2022 revenue from its COVID-19 vaccine, which it developed with BioNTech, and its new oral COVID-19 antiviral, Paxlovid.
 Both are being sold directly to governments, for now.
 On February 8, when Pfizer shares fourth-quarter and full-year earnings, it’s likely to announce more than $80 billion in revenue in 2021 on brisk sales of the COVID-19 vaccine.

-Meanwhile, other companies, like Novartis, are experimenting with population health selling strategies for drug launches, setting aside the typical rep-driven model.
+Meanwhile, other companies, like Novartis, are experimenting with population health selling strategies for drug launches, shaking up the typical rep-driven model.

 At the JPMorgan Healthcare conference this week, Pfizer CEO Albert Bourla offered a little more color.
 He noted that the drugmaker’s cash flow was enabled by the digitization of various processes, including its go-to-market approaches.